mablanco/ansible-sectools/README.md

 # mablanco.sectools

 Ansible role to install several security related tools on a Linux system.
-This role only supports modern Debian platforms.
+This role should work on any modern Linux and Unix platforms.

 ## Requirements
 - git CLI client